Peru

 On the Road to Salkantay: Lakes, Peaks, and a Starry Sky

-Our exciting two-day adventure begins early in the morning with pickup from our accommodation in Cusco by our guide and driver.
-Our first stop is in Mollepata, where we have breakfast to start the day with energy.
-From there, we continue to Chayak'ancha (3,800m) — the official starting point of the trek.
+Our thrilling two-day adventure begins early in the morning with a pickup from our SPOT for accommodation in Cusco by our guide and driver.
+Our first stop is in Mollepata where we'll have breakfast to start the day with energy.
+From there, we continue to Chayacancha (3,800 m) – the official starting point of the trek.

-From Chayak'ancha, we embark on a scenic trail towards our camp at Soraypampa.
-This initial segment is relatively easy and allows us to gradually acclimatise.
-We follow an ancient Incan canal, surrounded by stunning Andean landscapes.
+From Chayacancha, we follow a picturesque path to our camp at Soraypampa.
+This initial section is relatively easy and allows us to gradually acclimatise.
+The total length of the trek today will be about 12 km, divided into two sections.
+The first section is 7 km long and is almost flat with a total ascent of 100 metres.
+We follow an ancient Incan channel, surrounded by breathtaking Andean landscapes.

-Our goal is Sky Camp (3,900m), nestled beneath the snowy peaks of Salkantay and Umantay.
-Upon arrival, we are welcomed by the camp team and enjoy lunch amidst breathtaking nature.
-After a short rest, we ascend in the afternoon to the incredible Umantay Lake (4,200m), whose turquoise waters are cradled between the snow-capped peaks of the Andes.
+Our goal is Sky Camp (3,900 m), located beneath the snow-capped peaks of Salkantay and Humantay.
+Upon arrival, we are greeted by the camp team and enjoy lunch amidst stunning nature.
+After a short rest, in the afternoon we hike to the incredible Humantay Lake (4,200 m), whose turquoise waters are nestled between the snowy peaks of the Andes.
+This hike is a bit steeper and is 2.5 km long with a total ascent of 300 metres.
+With these 2.5 km in each direction, the total for the day comes to 12 km.

-In the evening, we return to the camp for a delicious dinner under the stars, while our guide shares stories about Incan astronomy.
-We then fall asleep in our cosy igloos with transparent roofs, gazing at the constellations.
+In the evening, we return to the camp for a delicious dinner under the stars, while our guide tells us about Incan astronomy.
+Then we fall asleep in our cosy igloos with transparent roofs, gazing at the constellations.

 Day 12